 - Reboot Windows.

 That is it.
 After rebooting, Windows will no longer automatically install drivers.

 2. Disable Automatic Driver Installation via Group Policy

-If the above did not work for you or you want to make sure the Windows won't override or ignore driver installation restrictions then you can use the Group Policy method.
-By changing a single policy, you can stop Windows from auto installing drivers.
-The only downside of this method is that only Pro and Enterprise users have access to Group Policy editor.
-If you are a Home edition user, follow the third method. i.e, registry method.
+If the above method did not work or you want to make sure that Windows won’t override or ignore driver installation restrictions, you can use the Group Policy method.
+By changing a single policy, you can stop Windows from auto-installing drivers.
+The only downside of this method is that only Pro and Enterprise users have access to the Group Policy editor.
+If you are a Home edition user, follow the third method. i.e., registry method.